Fadnavis now the CM with shortest tenure in Maha history

 On that day, Fadnavis had changed his twitter bio to "Maharashtra's Sevak".
 He again changed the twitter bio to "caretaker CM of Maharashtra" on Tuesday, as no CM is in place right now.

-On Tuesday evening, the governor convened a special session of the Assembly on November 27, where pro-tem speaker will administer oath to 288 newly-elected members and conduct floor test.
+On Tuesday evening, the governor convened a special session of the Assembly on November 27, where pro-tem speaker will administer oath to 288 newly-elected members.
 The 'Maha Vikas Aghadi' comprising the Shiv Sena, NCP and the Congress had claimed majority support of 162 MLAs in the House.

-The NCP has already announced that Sena chief Uddhav Thackeray is the chief ministerial candidate of new government..
+Fadnavis had taken the chief minister's oath on Saturday with NCP's Ajit Pawar as his deputy.
+However, on Tuesday as it became clear that Ajit Pawar has failed to split the NCP and secure enough MLAs to would help BJP touch the majority mark, both of them resigned.
+Prior to Fadnavis' first term, Prithviraj Chavan had served as the CM from November 10, 2010 to September 27, 2014.

+Shiv Sena president Uddhav Thackeray will take oath as CM on December 1..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)